-Immunophenotype characterization of chondrocytes was performed by flow cytometry, which offers the possibility to assess and quantify a large number of epitopes on single cells within a short period of time.
-Imunophenotypic analysis of cells isolated from solid tissues through enzymatic digestions might be compromised due to the reduction or even total loss of surface molecules sensitive to enzymatic treatment.
+Immunophenotypic characterization of chondrocytes was performed by flow cytometry, which offers the possibility to assess and quantify a large number of epitopes on single cells within a short period of time.
+Immunophenotypic analysis of cells isolated from solid tissues through enzymatic digestions might be compromised due to the reduction or even total loss of surface molecules sensitive to enzymatic treatment.
 Collagenase type II used in our study did not impair the detection of the CD90, CD44 and CD45 markers.
-We have confirmed expression of the hyaluronan receptor CD44 and CD 90 (Thy-1) on chondrocytes (1P) as was previously reported (14, 15, 16).
-The hyaluronan receptor CD44 belongs to the polymorphic family of CD44 glycoproteins, which have been implicated in a variety of cellular functions including adhesion to hyaluronan and collagen, and which is present in normal chondrocytes (15).
+We have confirmed the expression of the hyaluronan receptor CD44 and C 90 (Thy-1) on chondrocytes (1P) as previously reported (14, 15, 16).
+The hyaluronan receptor CD44 belongs to the polymorphic family of CD44 glycoproteins, which are involved in several cellular functions including adhesion to hyaluronan and collagen, and which is present in normal chondrocytes (15).
 It was previously reported that CD90 is also expressed in a minority of chondrocytes in normal articular cartilage (16).
 Up-regulation of markers on chondrocytes regarded as distinctive for mesenchymal stem cells (CD90 among others) during monolayer culture suggested that dedifferentiation leads to reversion to a primitive phenotype (17).
-Hematopoietic marker CD45 known as the leukocyte common antigen was not expressed on chondrocytes.
-CD 45 should not be present in normal chondrocytes but can appear in dedifferenciated ones (15).
+Hematopoietic marker CD45 known as the leukocyte common antigen was not expressed by chondrocytes.
+The CD45 marker should not be present in normal chondrocytes but can appear in dedifferentiated ones (15).